lostjared/acidcam-gpu/README.md

 # In Early stages of Development

 **acidcam-gpu** is a high-performance, real-time video manipulation engine designed to push the boundaries of psychedelic glitch  art.
 Part of the **ACMX2** and **libmx2** ecosystem, it offloads complex glitch filters to **NVIDIA GPUs**, enabling fluid, high-resolution visual transformations at 60+ FPS.
+Requires you have OpenCV 4 compiled with CUDA support.

 ## 🚀 Purpose & Vision
 The original project brought a massive library of "glitch" filters to digital artists.
 However, as resolutions climbed to 4K and filter stacks became more complex, CPU-based processing hit a bottleneck.